avnniii2/Mini-NavBar-using-CSS/README.md

 # Mini-NavBar-using-CSS
-A mini navbar project created by a CSS beginner.
+A mini navbar project created by a HTML & CSS beginner.